-The DRCC’s Board of Directors is composed of a group of dedicated professionals that span a diverse array of professional backgrounds and personal life experiences relating to the needs of the agency and its clients.
+The Durham Rape Crisis Centre’s Board of Directors is composed of a group of dedicated professionals that span a diverse array of professional backgrounds and personal life experiences relating to the needs of the organization and its clients.

 Stephanie Ehret, Ph.D., is an Assistant Professor in the Sociology Department at Trent University.
 Prior to working in academia, Stephanie spent time in community justice, first as a diversion counsellor and then as a resource developer and volunteer coordinator at an agency focused on violence against women issues.
 Stephanie also has experience working in the financial industry.
 Her research focuses on meanings of justice and she is interested in a range of social and institutional modalities for doing justice.
 Her current research examines criminal justice from the perspectives of Autistic adults in Canada.

 Chelsea is a strategy and operations consultant at a Series B start-up managing customer accounts and productizing insights for global GTM teams.
 She has been involved with other non-profit institutions focused on social justice research and restorative justice initiatives.
 Chelsea joined the DRCC Board of Directors in September of 2020.

 Lexa (she/her) is a labour and employment lawyer.
 Lexa’s written work has been published by the Lawyer’s Daily and the Ontario Bar Association.
 She received her JD from Queen’s University in 2020 where she was awarded the Queen’s Law Prize in Trial Advocacy and was called to the Ontario Bar in 2021.
 During law school, Lexa volunteered with Queen’s Legal Aid and Pro Bono Students Canada.
 Before law school, Lexa completed her Honours Specialization in Global Development at Huron University College at Western, where she gained her passion for feminism and social justice.
 Lexa joined the DRCC Board of Directors as Secretary in June 2022.